GACOSTA1988/Photo-Gallery-Website-Mayeda-Jones/README.md

 2. created google share drive and trasnferred images from client

 3. Still planning views and layout

+4. Researching how to protect images from piracy

    This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts